Woman mistakenly receives over 100 packages from Target

 WHITE BEAR LAKE, Minn. — A woman in White Bear Lake is trying to figure out how and why Target sent more than 140 packages to her doorstep within the span of four days.

-Kelly Witter says it all started a little over a year ago, when she recieved a box addressed to her but with an order meant for someone else.
+Kelly Witter says it all started a little over a year ago, when she received a box addressed to her but with an order meant for someone else.

 "It was one to two boxes per month and we called and they said 'Oops, sorry for the inconvenience.
 We'll look into it and we'll fix this.' and it kept happening," Witter said.
 "Then it turned into three to four boxes per month and we called again, 'Oops, we're sorry, we'll look into this.'
 Do I need to send it back to you?
 They're like, 'Nope, it's gonna cost more to send it back.
 Just forget about it.'"

-Witter said she had tried to reach out to Target a few more times after that as the packages persisted but was met with the same reponse each time.
+Witter said she had tried to reach out to Target a few more times after that as the packages persisted but was met with the same response each time.

 That all changed just days from Black Friday, as while she was away from her home on Saturday, she received a phone call from a delivery service.